‘LPBW’ Star Tori Roloff Praises Zach & Jackson In Sweet Instagram Post

-Tori Roloff from hit TLC series Little People, Big World has been celebrating Valentine’s Day with her favorite two boys: Husband Zach Roloff and their 19-month-old son Jackson.
+Tori Roloff from the hit TLC series, Little People, Big World, has been celebrating Valentine’s Day with her favorite two boys: Husband Zach Roloff and their 19-month-old son, Jackson.

 The proud mama took to her Instagram account to share a sweet photo of Zach and Jackson together.
-The cute image saw each of them standing on a tree stump, with Zach down on his haunches slightly as he reached down to high-five his baby boy.
+The cute image saw both standing on a tree stump, with Zach down on his haunches slightly as he reached down to high-five his baby boy.
 While Zach was dressed in a warm black winter coat, Jackson was wearing denim overalls over a black sweater.

 In the background, the wintery landscape seemed misty with rolling hills rising up behind them.

-Tori wrote a long caption to accompany the post, praising both her husband and her son for the wonderful role they’ve played in her life and how they have brought nothing but joy to her.
+Tori wrote a long caption to accompany the post, praising both her husband and her son for the wonderful role they’ve played in her life, and how they have brought nothing but joy to her.
 She further shared just how much she appreciates what an incredible father Zach is to their sweet little boy.

 Within just an hour, the post had almost 13,000 likes with people taking to the comments section in droves to share their love for the family.